 how to reach us

 The eight Leibniz research museums have joined forces more closely within the framework of a "Leibniz Research Museums Action Plan" funded by the federal and state governments.
-The aim is to strengthen their activities in education and knowledge transfer and to improve networking among them.
+The aim is to strengthen their activities in education and knowledge transfer and to improve networking among the museums.

 This will make Leibniz research museums even more visible than before as places of innovative exhibitions, citizen science and knowledge transfer.
 With regard to joint activities, the action plan sets four priorities: science communication, communication research and standards, restoration and conservation research and international networking.

-"With this series of events, we offer actors from science, politics and the public a platform for the interactive discussion of socially relevant topics such as climate change, dealing with our natural and cultural heritage or the loss of biological diversity.
-The presentation of historical contexts and the future effects of these topics can be illuminated in different ways by the individual research museums and thus addressed comprehensively.
-The focus is often on individual or several museum objects.
+"With this series of events, we offer actors from science, politics and the public a platform for the interactive discussion of socially relevant topics such as climate change, dealing with our natural and cultural heritages or the loss of biological diversity.
+The presentation of historical contexts and the future effects of these topics can be illuminated in different ways by the individual research museums and are thus addressed comprehensively.
+The focus is often on individual or multiple museum objects.

-2. Strengthening and expanding research on mediation and networking on this topic
+2. Strengthening and expanding research about mediation and networking regarding this topic

 3. European Year of Cultural Heritage 2018

 The European Year of Cultural Heritage 2018 brought the cultural heritage of the whole of Europe into the public eye.
 Museum collections are a natural part of this heritage.
 But every museum treasure is subject to the ravages of time, regardless of whether an object on display is 50, 500 or 5000 years old.
-The research museums of the Leibniz Association have taken the cultural heritage year as an opportunity to focus on their research and their special expertise in the preservation of cultural assets.
-All eight museums together - from the natural history and cultural history to the technical museum - present themselves with their "conservation experts" in events, exhibitions and theme weeks, while the special exhibition "The Tide Tooth - Maritime Treasures under the Magnifying Glass" focuses on the conservation challenges facing the German Maritime Museum.
-Each of the various exhibits, whether the centuries-old Bremen cog, the two special and unique tidal calculators or the gigantic sperm whale skeleton, each requires special treatment and care.
-Whether nature, history, mining or shipping: all eight Leibniz research museums make exciting contributions from their houses on the subject of conservation science.
+The research museums of the Leibniz Association have taken the cultural heritage year as an opportunity to focus their research and their special expertise on the preservation of cultural assets.
+All eight museums together - from the natural history and cultural history to the technical museum - presented themselves with their "conservation experts" in events, exhibitions and theme weeks, while the special exhibition "The Tide Tooth - Maritime Treasures under the Magnifying Glass" focused on the conservation challenges facing the German Maritime Museum.
+Each of the various exhibits - whether the centuries-old Bremen cog, the two special and unique tidal calculators or the gigantic sperm whale skeleton - each requires special treatment and care.
+Whether nature, history, mining or shipping: all eight Leibniz research museums are making exciting contributions to the subject of conservation science.
 Find out more in the joint film series and a brochure.

 4. Global Summit of Research Museums